On Optimal Subarchitectures for Quantum Circuit Mapping: Resulting Tool

 \section{Resulting Tool}

-All of the above findings have been used to develop a Python tool that computes subarchitectures with a high coverage for a given architecture and size.
-In particular, this tool allows computing optimal subarchitecture candidates as discussed in \autoref{sec:opt-graphs} and minimal subarchitecture coverings using \autoref{alg:covering}.
-All graph computations have been performed using the retworkx library~\cite{treinishRetworkxHighperformanceGraph2022} which uses the VF2 algorithm~\cite{cordellaSubGraphIsomorphism2004} to solve the (sub-)graph isomorphism problem.
+All of the above findings have been used to develop a Python-based tool that computes subarchitectures with a high coverage for a given architecture and size.
+In particular, this tool computes optimal subarchitecture candidates as discussed in \autoref{sec:opt-graphs} and minimal subarchitecture coverings using \autoref{alg:covering}.
+The tool is integrated into the quantum circuit mapping tool QMAP~(\mbox{\url{https://github.com/cda-tum/qmap}}), which is part of the \emph{Munich Quantum Toolkit} (MQT)~\cite{willeMQTQMAPEfficient2023}.
+All graph computations are performed using the retworkx library~\cite{treinishRetworkxHighperformanceGraph2022} which uses the VF2 algorithm~\cite{cordellaSubGraphIsomorphism2004} to solve the (sub-)graph isomorphism problem.
 Since the subgraph isomorphism problem is NP-hard~\cite{cookComplexityTheoremprovingProcedures1971}, \autoref{alg:covering} is inherently an exponential algorithm (at least as long as the question of P and NP is not settled).
-To compute all non-isomorphic subarchitecture of an architecture, one needs to first compute all subarchitectures of which there are an exponential number with respect to the size of the whole architecture.
+To compute all non-isomorphic subarchitectures of an architecture, one needs to first compute all subarchitectures of which there are an exponential number with respect to the size of the whole architecture.
+To demonstrate the runtime of computing optimal subarchitectures and the effect of mapping to subarchitectures, experimental evaluations were conducted on a \SI{3.6}{\giga\hertz} Intel Xeon W-1370P machine running Ubuntu 20.04 with \SI{128}{\gibi\byte} of main memory.
+Each evaluation's time limit was set to 24 hours.
+The current version of the tool performs all computations using a single thread.
+In principle, all non-isomorphic subarchitectures can be computed in parallel, which could accelerate the computation of optimal subarchitectures for larger architectures.
+In the sections that follow, we will show how the tool can be used to analyze state-of-the-art quantum computing architectures.